greg-js/arch-wiki-md-repo/wiki/_content/english/Hardware video acceleration.md

 *   [Except](https://en.wikipedia.org/wiki/Nvidia_PureVideo "wikipedia:Nvidia PureVideo") GeForce 8800 Ultra, 8800 GTX, 8800 GTS (320/640 MB).
 *   Except GeForce GTX 970 and GTX 980.

 The features supported by your GPU may vary.
-To see what your GPU supports see [#Verifying](#Verifying).
+To see what your GPU supports see [#Verification](#Verification).

 Regarding the [libvdpau-amdgpu-pro](https://aur.archlinux.org/packages/libvdpau-amdgpu-pro/) package, see also: [AMD Radeon™ Software AMD GPU-PRO Beta Driver – Linux® for Vulkan™ Release Notes](https://support.amd.com/en-us/kb-articles/Pages/AMDGPU-PRO-Beta-Driver-for-Vulkan-Release-Notes.aspx).
 Loosely, this VDPAU driver is for the Radeon R9 family.